 Excluding construction and commercially available off-the-shelf products.
-Written request for written quotes from a minimum of three qualified sources of supply must be made.
+Written requests for written quotes from a minimum of three qualified sources of supply must be made.
 Requests must be distributed equitably among qualified suppliers.
 Documentation of at least three bona fide, responsive, and responsible quotes must be maintained in the file.
 The award must be made to the lowest responsive and responsible sources.
 The request for quotes must include a purchase description.

 d.
 Small Purchase \$25,000.01 but not in excess of \$50,000.00 e.
-Small Purchase of commercially available off-the-shelf products \$10,000.01 but not in excess of \$100,00.00.
+Small purchase of construction \$10,000.01 but not in excess of \$25,000.00